startechnica/apps/charts/netbox/README.md

 * [Single Sign On](docs/auth.md#configuring-sso)
 * [LDAP Authentication](docs/auth.md#using-ldap-authentication)

+## Installing plugins

+NetBox plugins need both a derived container image (to make the plugin package importable) and the chart's `plugins:` / `pluginsConfig:` values populated.
+See [docs/plugins.md](docs/plugins.md) for the full recipe, including post-install migration patterns and troubleshooting.

 ## Configurations

 The following table lists the configurable parameters for this chart and their default values.